 An honors graduate of Princeton University’s Woodrow Wilson School, George later earned a master’s degree in geographic information systems and remote sensing from the University of Cambridge, and a Fulbright Scholarship to Tunisia.
 George is a licensed private pilot and certified parabolic flight coach.

-Brett Alexander is Director of Business Development and Strategy for Blue Origin, a developer of vehicles and technologies to enable human space transportation.
+Bretton (Brett) Alexander is vice president of Government Sales & Strategy for Blue Origin, a developer of vehicles and technologies to enable human space transportation.
 Brett previously served as a senior policy analyst for space issues in the White House Office of Science and Technology Policy where he served both Presidents Bush and Clinton.
 From December 2006 to May 2011, he served as President of the Commercial Spaceflight Federation, the industry association of businesses and organizations working to make commercial human spaceflight a reality.
 From 2008 to 2011, he was a consultant in the space industry, providing strategy and business development advice to launch service providers and vehicle developers, as well as assessment of international space activities to NASA.

 From 2007 to 2008, Brett served as the executive director for Space and the X PRIZE Cup at the X PRIZE Foundation, responsible for overseeing all aspects of the Google Lunar X Prize, the Lunar Lander Challenge, and the X PRIZE Cup.